Acupuncture & Asian Medicine

 It is often helpful to sit quietly following a treatment, and relax.
-A gentle walk or very mild exercise can also be helpful.
+ARe gentle walk or very mild exercise can also be helpful.
 Large meals, vigorous exercise, alcohol or excessive aggravation should be avoided.

-Will any other Remedies be Recommended to further help me?
+Will any other remedies be recommended to further help me?